picimako/intellij-inspections/tutorial/10-Annotation-is-used-with-default-attribute-value/10-Annotation-is-used-with-default-attribute-value.md

 Please note that this post is an extension of [Annotation with a certain attribute value is invalid](https://ijnspector.wordpress.com/2018/11/05/annotation-with-a-certain-attribute-value-is-invalid/).

 I'm going to cover one template within this post that I mentioned in the previous one, regarding the `@Retry` annotation:
-> *The times attribute is set to 1 explicitly, which is signaled by IntelliJ but I think it is not visible enough.*
+> *The times attribute is set to 1 explicitly, which is signaled by IntelliJ but I think it is not visible enough due to the short nature of the number 1.*

 ## Template creation
 The search template part of this template is similar to the one mentioned in the previous example.
 The only difference is the value of the **times** attribute.